Karan-Manikani/CodeMetric/README.md

 npm run build
 ```

-This will compile the project and generate a /dist folder with the packaged Chrome extension.
+This will compile the project and generate a `/dist` folder with the packaged Chrome extension.

-### 4. Load the chrome extension
+### 4. Load the Chrome extension

 1. Open Chrome and go to `chrome://extensions/`
 2. Enable Developer Mode (top-right toggle)